8 Tips for High Altitude Hiking

 - Alcohol impairs your mental performance, and you need to stay focused to avoid potentially dangerous situations at high elevations.

 - Drinking alcohol for the first 1-2 days at high altitude is not recommended because it could cause altitude illness.
-The reason for this is that alcohol depresses the breathing plus altitude sickness feels just like hangover so it’s difficult to tell the difference between these two.
+The reason for this is that alcohol depresses the breathing.
+Even if drinking alcohol does not cause altitude sickness, be warned that the latter feels just like hangover so it’s difficult to tell the difference between these two.

-Calories are important for daily bodily function and activity, however, at high altitude, you may lose appetite.
+Many are wondering if high altitude makes you hungry or not.
+Although calories are important for daily bodily function and activity, at high altitude, you may lose appetite.
 That’s what happens to most people.
-Unfortunately, up in the mountains, your body needs even more fuel to recover than it needs at sea level.
-So, make sure you’re eating regularly.
+Unfortunately, up in the mountains, your body needs even more fuel to recover than it needs at sea level so you’ll need to increase your calorie intake.
+Make sure you’re eating regularly to consume some additional calories.
 Let’s face it, you don’t have to be hungry to eat.
 However, you have to eat in order to have enough energy for the long and exhausting treks on rough terrain that await you in the mountainous regions.
+And don’t worry about putting on weight.
+It’s pretty difficult to maintain body weight even if eating and drinking consistently so the chances of gaining weight at higher elevation are very slim.

+Palatability is a very important factor for what to eat in high altitude.
 Start the day by eating a balanced breakfast with carbohydrates, protein, and healthy fat in order to properly nourish your body.
 Divide daily intake into three regular meals with snacks in-between every few hours.
 If you’re afraid that bland and/or healthy food won’t be attractive enough for you at high altitude, bring whatever you like.
-Some people bring their favorite high-carbohydrate foods such as dried fruits, chocolate, granola bars, snickers, energy bars, and gels etc., while others prefer eating fatty foods like nuts, jerky or chips.
+Some people bring their favorite high-carbohydrate foods such as dried fruits, chocolate, granola bars, snickers, energy bars, and gels, etc., while others prefer eating fatty foods like nuts, jerky or chips.
 Eating healthy at high altitude is much less important than eating regularly so the choice of foods is really up to you.
+Since high altitude will almost certainly decrease your appetite and thirst, keep some snacks that taste good to you handy.
+Small, frequent meals will help you refuel more often to keep up with your calorie needs and keep your blood sugar levels steady.
+Snacks should be easy to eat and carry.
+For instance, peanuts, almonds, and sunflower seeds are a good choice.
+Interestingly, many backcountry travelers report that they find salty foods very appealing when hiking at altitude.

 Get good hiking boots, socks, and gaiters